Master of Information

 - Our program has been continuously accredited by the American Library Assocation (ALA) since 1937 - the North American standard for professional practice in the field.

 - Broad-based and inclusive, with information-focused fields from different disciplinary and professional viewpoints

 - Flexible curriculum, customizable to each individual student's interests and needs

-- You may choose a thesis option
+- You may choose a course-based program or thesis option

 - Archives & Records Management